Jump to: About | Benefits of registration | How to take part | Resources and inspiration | Funding | Community group

 Challenge submissions will be open on the website in 2023, and you can enter any time before the deadline on Thursday 27 April 2023.

 We want to hear about how the First Minister’s Reading Challenge has inspired your community group to read for pleasure.

 - How the children in your group felt about reading at the beginning of the year

 - How the children feel about reading now

 - How you plan to encourage them to read for pleasure in the future

-Your entry can be in any format, from a written document, to a PowerPoint presentation or a video made by the children, it’s up to you.
+Your entry can be in any format, from a written document, to a PowerPoint presentation or a video made by the children – it’s up to you.

 If your group has participated in the Reading Challenge before, your key contact can opt-in to this year's challenge quickly and easily.
 Just log in to your account and select yes when prompted to confirm you want to take part again.

 If you need to change to a new key contact, you can contact us by email at firstname.lastname@example.org.

-If your group hasn't taken part before, you can register for this year's challenge here.
+If your group hasn't taken part before, you can set up their registration for this year's challenge.